-HUSBAND, FATHER, SPORTS ENTHUSIAST AND COUNCILLOR FOR CUMBERLAND WARD
+HUSBAND, FATHER, SPORTS ENTHUSIAST AND MPP FOR ORLÉANS

 Stephen has dedicated much of his professional life to public service to the residents of Orléans and Cumberland.